mtceballos/SIRENAdoc/SIRENA.rst

            Dab -> does not mind
            Pab -> no baseline

-	A first order approximation can be used for the Covariance Matrices method from a first order expansion of the pulse expression at a iven *t*:
+	A first order approximation can be used for the Covariance Matrices method from a first order expansion of the pulse expression at a given *t*:

         .. math::